• Skip to content

 Non-stimulant medicines

-Because of these possible side effects, a health professional should closely monitor a child who’s taking medicine for ADHD.
+Because of these possible side effects, a health professional should closely monitor your child.

 Most side effects are mild and don’t last long.
 If there are side effects that don’t go away, your health professional might change the dose or timing of the medicine or suggest a different medicine.